eecd-design/conditions-for-success_middle/src/content/components/staff-preparedness/description.md

 Want an introduction to empathy and why it matters in middle school classrooms?
-Check out video below.
+Check out the video below.